JackWReid/jackreid.xyz/content/about/uses.md

 I carry a tattered old canvas rucksack with my personal notebook (a hardback, dotted **Moleskine**), a **Uni-ball Eye Micro**, **Bose QC35** headphones, and whatever I’m reading at the time.
 I’ve got an **iPhone XR** in black, a leather card slip, and a fairly svelte set of keys on a keyring in my pockets.
 I almost never carry cash.

 ### Personal Tech
-I’m going to write more about this soon, but in short I have this personal website built with Hugo, running on Netlify.
-I have some scrapers running that export what I’m reading and watching from other services so I can display it [here](/media).
+I've got a more detailed post about about this but in short: it's a Hugo site on Netlify.
+In long: [you'll have to read here](https://jackreid.xyz/post/how-this-site-works/).